Taraknath temple: Festivities

 Pilgrims visit the temple throughout the year, especially on Mondays.
-But thousands of pilgrims visit Tarakeswar on the occasions of 'Shivaratri' and 'Gajan', the former taking place in Phalgun (Feb-March) while the latter lasts for five days ending on the last day of Chaitra (mid-April).
-The month of Sravana (mid-July to mid-August) is auspicious for Shiva when celebrations are held n each Monday.
+But thousands of pilgrims visit Tarakeswar on the occasions of 'Shivaratri' and 'Gajan', the former taking place in Phalgun (Feb-March) while the latter lasts for five days ending on the sankranti in Chaitra (mid-April) according to the Bengali calendar.
+Large number of pilgrims from all over the state visit the temple in Sravana (mid-July to mid-August) as a part of the Kanwar yatra festivities.